 Asking someone with EFD to finish even the easiest tasks can be like pulling teeth.
-It is like asking the individual to eat a whole steak without cutting into small and more manageable pieces.
+It is like asking the individual to eat a whole steak without cutting into small and more manageable pieces (and for fun, let’s throw in there’s no plate, fork or knife).
 Additionally, adverse coping strategies may develop.
-This leads to the typical homework and chore fights often encountered by my clients.
-Avoidance becomes the ultimate goal.
+This leads to avoidance.
+It becomes the ultimate goal instead of completing whats at hand.